BitBoxSwiss/bitbox-api-rs/README.md

 See Cargo.toml or the Makefile for further examples.

-To see the library docs:

-    cargo doc --open

 ## TypeScript

 If you also need a TypeScript library follow these steps as well.

 Install wasm-pack using: